sumitkumar2019/SASS-Practice/README.md

 - git clone https://github.com/sumitkumar2019/SASS-Practice.git

 ### To Compile SCSS files
+- go to the directory SASS-Practice: add command to the command line : cd SASS-Practice
+- add command code . (to start VSCode editor)
 - Run or click Watch Sass button on status bar of VSCode Editor

 ### To Run SASS-Practice
 - go to the directory SASS-Practice: add command to the command line : cd SASS-Practice
+- add command code . (to start VSCode editor)
 - select index.html - > Right click -> Open with Live Server